Najaf/Najaf/README.md

-# 👨🏻‍💻 I’m a senior technologist searching for Staff Engineer and Engineering Manager positions in Tokyo
+# 👨🏻‍💻 Currently searching for Engineering Manager positions in Tokyo

 I have eighteen years of experience building web applications.
 Read on to find out more about my skills/experiences.